6 Best Day Trips to Pompeii from Sorrento

 Admire the well-preserved ruins of Pompeii| ©Pedro

 The archaeological area has only one bar/restaurant.
-It is located near the Temple of Jupiter and is managed by Autogrill, a company specializing in catering for travelers.
-Its outlets are located on highways, train stations and airports throughout the country.
+It is located near the Temple of Jupiter and is run by Autogrill, a company specializing in catering for travelers.
+Its establishments can be found on highways, train stations, and airports throughout the country.

-As you can imagine, it is a chain restaurant and if you don't have many pretensions, you can eat without spending too much.
-However, being the only option available, queues tend to form, especially if you visit the archaeological site in spring or summer.
+As you can imagine, it's a chain restaurant, and if you don't have high expectations, you can eat without spending too much.
+However, as it's the only option available, there are often queues, especially if you visit the archaeological site in spring or summer.

-For more ideas, I advise you to read the post that explains where to eat during a trip to Pompeii.
+For more ideas, I recommend reading the post that explains where to eat during a trip to Pompeii.

-What is the best time to go to Pompeii?
+When is the best time to visit Pompeii?

 Sunset in Pompeii| ©canmandawe